Gops319/Fetch_DE/README.md

     - Installed the required dependency (confluent_kafka) using `pip install confluent_kafka`.
     - `Ran pip freeze > requirements.txt` to generate a list of installed packages along with the versions, ensuring consistent environment setup.

-    **Why create a virtual environment?**
-    - A virtual environment isolates the project's dependencies from the global Python environment, avoiding version conflicts across projects.
-    - It simplifies generating requirements.txt by accurately listing only the packages required for the current project.
-    - In containerized environments, requirements.txt ensures the container builds with the exact dependencies the application needs, promoting portability and reliability.

 - **Creating the Dockerfile**